i3vi3/math_website/content/home/preprints.md

 +++
 # A Preprints section created with the Pages widget.
-# This section displays all posts from `content/preprint/`.
+# This section displays all preprints from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.